 C. Acceptance and commitment therapy (ACT)

-ACT is a psychological intervention that encourages patients to accept their own emotions and thoughts instead of avoiding or rejecting them or feeling guilty.
-By using acceptance along with certain mindfulness strategies, it helps to build psychological flexibility through commitment and behaviour-change.
-It is a clinically effective treatment method that helps patients accept the situation they are in and accept themselves.
+ACT is a psychological intervention that encourages people to accept their own emotions and thoughts instead of avoiding or rejecting them or feeling guilty.

 D. Virtual reality treatment (VRT)

 With the help of VRT 10, the patient can be immersed in a safe virtual environment to expose himself/herself to thunderstorms and extreme weather conditions.

 By repeatedly being exposed to his/her feared situation using virtual reality, the patient can be desensitized using a more immersive and realistic experience with a head-mounted display (HMD).
 This can lead to more effective outcomes.
 Moreover, it also enables the patient to develop various self-help strategies for coping with astraphobia.